Lehoj/pokemon-team-generator/README.md

-An app that randomly generates Pokémon for your team.
+An app that generates random Pokémon for your team.

 <b>How to run the app:</b>
 1. Open the project's folder;